hydroflux/abstractor-ws/README.md

 - [ ] Add date / year into the document class in order to add the option to sort by date
 - [ ] Create a double-check option for eagle--possibly under the "review" as a switch in order to check for any related documents missing

+### Imports To Do

+- [ ] Allow user to review the imported excel document & choose the column / columns to run

 ### Leopard To Do

 - [ ] Update multiple_documents comment to include actual document numbers and / or book & page numbers